-- Defining an optimum business model via integrating traditional engineering and nature conservation expertise with financial knowledge
+- Defining a business model by combining financial knowledge with engineering and nature conservation expertise.

-- Improving estimates of maintenance costs and the additional services and benefits (including coastal access, fish production, carbon sequestration)
+- Providing better estimates of maintenance costs, services and benefits such as fish production and carbon sequestration.

 On the benefit side, Building with Nature provides added values for society by enhanced ecosystem services, whether those necessary for the multiple functions it addresses or in a wider context of nature and landscape values.
 These benefits must be visualized and capitalized so that they can be incorporated in the decision-making process (e.g. cost-benefit analysis) and used to attract co-finance.
 On the costs side, the natural dynamics that are embraced as part of Building with Nature will alter the balance between investment costs and maintenance requirements and introduce additional uncertainties.
 Developing an adaptive approach, and the required financial consequences was also addressed in the enabler section on adaptive management, maintenance and monitoring.